vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Validation: warning-free macOS Debug build (52 steps); all 22 CTest targets pass (11.01 s).
 No tests were added or changed.

+## Keep only the tempo map's physical timing state

+- `PerformanceTempoMap` retains its normalized pulse count directly instead of copying a full `Timebase` and repeating the zero-division fallback and numeric conversion in all three timing queries.
+The MIDI division hint is not part of its retained state.
+- Millisecond-to-tick conversion derives completed ticks from `cursor - startTick`; it no longer updates a second counter alongside the current position.
+Tempo boundaries, half-down rounding, and saturation stay explicit.
+- Removed four net production lines with no API or test changes.
+Existing timing fixtures cover tempo boundaries, large internal divisions, initial tempo ownership, rounding limits, and invalid durations.
+- Validation: warning-free macOS Debug build (186 steps); all 22 CTest targets pass (9.76 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage